alphamarket/rails-acu/README.md

 # executes the block if current user identified as either `:admin` or `:client`
 acu_as [:admin, :client] do
   puts 'You are either `admin` or `client`' end

+# DO NOT executes the block if current user identified as either `:guest`
+acu_except [:guest] do
+  puts 'Except `:guest`s anyone else can execute this code' end
 ```